indkumar8999/Programming-Lab/README.md

 # Programming-Lab

-This is the code f the programming lab assignments
+This is the code of the programming lab assignments